ControlSystemStudio/phoebus/services/save-and-restore/doc/index.rst

 | •  The URL specifies the data element that the operation works upon.
 | •  The HTTP method specifies the type of operation.

-| GET: retrieve or query, does not modify data
+| GET: retrieve an element, does not modify data
-| PUT: create or update, replacing the addressed element
+| PUT: create an element
-| POST: create or update subordinates of the addressed element
+| POST: update the addressed element
 | DELETE: delete the addressed element